frePPLe/frepple/doc/developer-guide/planning-algorithm.rst

 Planning algorithm
 ==================

-Different solvers and algorithms can be used with the frePPle models.
-It is possible to build create extensions to the solver, or to create a completely new solver altogether.
-The solvers can be loaded as plugin modules without touching or recompiling the main application.
+Different solver algorithms can be used with frePPle.

 FrePPLe comes with a default solver, which implements a heuristic search algorithm.
+The Enterprise Edition provides a second solver, tailored for distribution-oriented supply chains.

 The algorithm solves demand per demand.
 All demands are first sorted based on
 a) their priority (lower values first) and b) their due date (earlier due dates